-There are recent trends that show a rebound in the State's economic outlook that provides some optimism that land preservation funding may also rebound.
-However, the significant swings in economic boom and bust highlight the contradiction and fragility of land preservation funding.
+More recently there has been a resurgence in commercial and industrial development.
+Mostly in the form of warehouse and distribution facilities, there has been significant amounts of land conversion to accommodate these facilities that are averaging between 800,000 and 1,000,000 square feet.
+In turn this has caused a significant increase in agricultural transfer tax that is used for land preservation programs.
+These significant swings in economic boom and bust highlight the contradiction and fragility of land preservation funding.
 The double-edged sword of waiting for land to convert so that land can be preserved creates a level of uncertainty and unpredictability that may jeopardize preservation efforts.

-De Facto Farmland Through Agricultural Stewardship
+De Facto Farmland Preservation Through Agricultural Stewardship

 Another fluctuating influence on a land preservation program is the interest of landowners to participate in these programs.
-In Washington County there are two primary factors that weigh on a property owners' decision to participate in land preservation programs.
+In Washington County, there are two primary factors that weigh on a property owners' decision to participate in land preservation programs.
 The status of the economy is one of these variables.
 When the housing market is in decline, landowners seem to be more receptive to these programs to help generate revenue for the farm.
 However, during a housing boom, the market to develop usually outweighs the incentive to preserve land.
 This will continue to be an issue in the land preservation program as the supply and demand of the housing industry continues to vary.